Inmoresentum/InteractiveQuizApplication/README.md

 ## Acknowledgement

-Special Thanks to @աɨռɢӄաօռɢ for the [react-quiz-component](https://github.com/wingkwong/react-quiz-component) library which is the building block for creating different types of quizzes
+Special Thanks to @wingkwong for the [react-quiz-component](https://github.com/wingkwong/react-quiz-component) library which is the building block for creating different types of quizzes.

 ## Contributor
 To start contributing, please follow the [contribution](CONTRIBUTE.md) guidelines :)